Josh Lowe Player Props: Rays vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 21st in MLB with a collective 8.4 strikeouts per nine innings.
+- The Tigers have the 21st-ranked team ERA among all league pitching staffs (4.50).

-- The Tigers' 4.51 team ERA ranks 22nd across all MLB pitching staffs.
+- Tigers pitchers combine to rank 15th in baseball in home runs surrendered (129 total, 1.2 per game).

-- Tigers pitchers combine to allow 128 total home runs at a clip of 1.2 per game (to rank 16th in the league).
+- Manning (3-3) gets the starting nod for the Tigers in his 10th start of the season.
+He's put together a 4.34 ERA in 47 2/3 innings pitched, with 36 strikeouts.

-- In his last time out on Friday against the Miami Marlins, the right-hander threw six innings, giving up four earned runs while surrendering eight hits.
+- The right-hander's most recent appearance came on Tuesday against the Pittsburgh Pirates, when he tossed six innings, surrendering four earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.